victims/victims-client-java-legacy/README.md

   --vicitms-db-driver     the jdbc driver to use when connecting
                           to the victims database

-  --recursive             recurses directory structure when
-                          scanning a directory
+  --victims-cache-purge   purges all entries in the victims cache

   --victims-db-pass       set the password to use to connect to
                           the victims database

+  --victims-db-purge      purges all entries in the victims
+                          database

+  --victims-db-url        the jdbc url connection string to use
+                          with the victims database

   --victims-db-user       set the user to connect to the victims
                           database

-  --victims-db-purge      purges all entries in the victims
-                          database

   --victims-home          set the directory where victims data
                           should be stored

-  --help                  show this help message
+  --victims-service-entry the uri path to use when connecting to
+                          the victims service

+  --victims-service-uri   the uri to use to synchronize with the
+                          victims database

 ```